Chapter 13.

 In the past several years I have read hundreds of books (many of which are featured on one of these resource pages: near-death experiences, out-of-body experiences, reincarnation, mediumship, and death and dying).
 I have found absolutely no evidence of any version of a realm or place that involves suffering for eternity.
 Rather, my research reveals that there are countless realms of existence beyond the physical reality of time and space, contradicting the Christian notion that departed souls are relegated for eternity to heaven or hell.

 There are realms that might be considered heavenly and, much more rarely, realms that are perceived of as “distressing.”
 However, no soul is stuck in any realm.
 When ready, souls can and do ascend to higher realms.
 This includes abandoning distressing realms in favor of love-affirming realms.
 Reports about higher realms invariably include experiences of profound, indescribable love.
-There is no evidence whatsoever that any soul is ever damned to any sort of hell.

 Modern research into the afterlife has lent increasing credence to Origen’s belief in reincarnation, and this belief is rapidly gaining traction among American Christians.
 According to 2021 data released by the Pew Research Center, 30% of Christian adults in the U.S. believe in reincarnation.
-This is up from 24% in their 2009 survey.
+This is up from 24% in Pew’s 2009 survey.
 For those who haven’t done their own research on the afterlife, an exploration into reincarnation can offer a fascinating look at reality beyond the physical plane of existence.
 (For more information see the Reincarnation resource page.)

 Furthermore, in contrast to Augustine of Hippo’s belief that free will exists only to sin, Origen’s belief in the free will of the soul is also supported by my research on the afterlife.
 Souls have unlimited potential to make choices both during and between lives.
 Every soul is on a journey to ultimately merge with its pure essence, which is universal love, the Source of Creation, which English-speaking Christians refer to as God.